JMSDOnline/vstacklet/README.md

 - HTTP/2 Nginx ready.
 To view if your webserver is HTTP/2 after installing the script with SSL, check @ <a href="http://h2.nix-admin.com/" target="_blank">HTTP/2 Checker</a>
 - Everything you need to get that Nginx + Varnish server up and running!

-Total script install time on a $5 <a href="https://www.digitalocean.com/?refcode=917d3ff0e1c8" target="_blank">Digital Ocean Droplet</a> sits at 10:12 installing everything.
-No Sendmail or Cert script installs at 04:22.
+Total script install time on a General CPU <a href="https://www.digitalocean.com/?refcode=917d3ff0e1c8" target="_blank">Digital Ocean Droplet</a> sits at 6/minutes installing everything.
+No Sendmail or CSF.
 This time assumes you are sitting attentively with the script running.
 There are a limited interactions to be made with the script and most of the softwares installed I have automated and logged.
 The most is the script will ask to continue.
+With the exception of Wordpress, the script will ask for database, database username, and database password (the database and user are to be created for the Wordpress install).

 ![preview 1](https://github.com/JMSDOnline/vstacklet/blob/development/developer_resources/images/vstacklet_install_preview.png "vstacklet preview 1")